diskuv/dkml-workflows-monorepo-example/duniverse/dune_/doc/jsoo.rst

 Compiling to JS
 ===============

-Dune has full support building Js_of_ocaml libraries and executables transparently.
+Dune has full support building js_of_ocaml libraries and executables transparently.
-There's no need to customize or enable anything to compile OCaml libraries/executables to JS.
+There's no need to customize or enable anything to compile ocaml libraries/executables to JS.

 To build a JS executable, just define an executable as you would normally.